klaytn/klaytn-docs/docs/klaytn/design/token-economy.md

 2. Calculating the total reward amount of compensation for a round: The total reward amount per round is measured based on the  number of \(new / retained\) user inflows.
 The total reward amount per round cannot exceed the total reward pool, which.

-3. Distributing compensation: Based on the previously calculated contribution, each service provider's contribution rate and ranking are determined.
+3. Distributing compensations: Based on the previously calculated contribution, each service provider's contribution rate and ranking are determined.
 The service providers will eventually receive a reward based on the contribution rate and ranking.

 This system is designed to help service providers get more rewards as they strive to attract users and develop the services.